beatrizsmerino/vue-gh-pages/README-v2.md

 2. `npm run build`: Builds the files for production.
 3. `folderName`: If the `dist` folder exists, it is used; otherwise, the `build` folder is used.
 4. `git --work-tree folderName add --all`: Adds all files to the new branch.
-5. `git --work-tree folderName commit -m ci(deploy): build files for production in the dist folder`: Commits the new branch.
+5. `git --work-tree folderName commit -m "ci(deploy): build files for production in the dist folder"`: Commits the new branch.
 6. `git push origin HEAD:gh-pages --force`: Pushes the new branch to the `gh-pages` branch of the repository.
 7. `rm -r folderName`: Removes the `dist` folder.
 8. `git checkout -f master`: Switches back to the `master` branch.